OctopusDeploy/docs/docs/security/exposing-octopus/use-nginx-as-reverse-proxy.md

 ## NGINX hosted in a Docker Container

 NGINX 1.19 added support for environment variables.
 Instead of modifying the `nginx.conf` file, you'll create a `default.conf.template` file.
-The environment variable is ${OCTOPUS_SERVER}.
+The environment variable is `${OCTOPUS_SERVER}`.
+That value will be replaced when the Docker container starts up.

 ```
 upstream octopusdeploy {